 Mosquitoes know how to spoil a good time.
 Planning a little R&R in the backyard after sunset?
 Mosquitoes will likely be on the guest list, whether you invite them or not.
 Mosquitoes aren’t just a nuisance; they can carry dangerous diseases like dengue fever and malaria and can transmit heartworms to pets.

 Protect yourself by wearing mosquito repellent — either one containing DEET or an organic variety.
-Cut down your yard’s mosquito population by eliminating sources of standing water and using mosquito dunks.
+Cut down your yard’s mosquito population by hanging mosquito repellent string lights, eliminating sources of standing water and using mosquito dunks.

 Ticks are a common insect pest in summer when people are out and about.
 They are especially prevalent around overgrown shrubby areas and uncut grass.
 Tick populations are increasing due to milder winters and a rising population of the deer and rodents they feed on.
 Ticks, especially deer ticks, can carry a number of diseases, including Lyme disease and Rocky Mountain Spotted Fever.

 When hiking through tick-infested areas, wear tick repellent or tick-repelling clothing.
 Also tuck pants into socks, and afterward do a thorough body inspection for ticks.

 These common garden pests, not to be confused with the Asian lady beetle, like to have their cake and eat it too.
 As immature grubs dwelling underground, they devour plant roots.
 Then when they emerge as beetles, they skeletonize foliage.
 In both stages, Japanese beetles injure, weaken and disfigure plants.